|Course Length:||3 Years Full-Time|

 What are my career prospects?

 This degree prepares you for entry into computing support positions, such as security analyst, security penetration tester, database administrator, software support specialist, computer sales professional, network engineer/administrator, IT manager and IT support.
-This degree will also give valuable support to an application for a PGCE should you wish to pursue a career in teaching.
+Alternatively, you may wish to train to teach.

 The programme carries initial accreditation by BCS, The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.
 Initial accreditation is granted for new courses which seem likely to meet the appropriate BCS criteria but which have not yet produced graduates (due to the limited timeframe).
 Successfully completing an accredited honours degree is the first step to full BCS membership and to being awarded chartered status.